 When technical progress is capital-using, on the other hand, equation (3) gives us an ambiguous result.
-If capital grows at a higher rate than output, the right hand side of equation

-(3) can be either positive or negative, depending on the magnitude of R/Y. Table 1 summarizes these results.
+If capital grows at a higher rate than output, the right hand side of equation (3) can be either positive or negative, depending on the magnitude of R/Y. Table 1 summarizes these results.
 In the case of capital-using technical progress or mechanization, which involves a concentrating functional distribution, the wage rate may or may not be decreasing, depending on the rate of growth of income per capita, which influences R/Y. In the summary analysis that I will do of the historical stages of capitalist growth, the fall in the output-capital relation only takes place in the two first stages.
 In the first stage, the Industrial Revolution, in which mechanization is assumed, this ambiguity will remain.
 In order to keep the rate of profit constant, the wage rate probably fell, at least in terms of real income and standard of living.
-In the Competitive Stage, however, stage, the ambiguity will disappear despite mechanization, because I drop the assumption that the rate of profit was constant, because I assume that it was exceptionally high during the industrial revolution, and let it fall for the period.
-This allows the wage rate to remain approximately constant and the functional distribution of income to concentrate, as probably happened in this period.10
+In the Competitive Stage, however, stage, the ambiguity will disappear despite mechanization, because I drop the assumption that the rate of profit was constant, because I drop the assumption that the rate of profit was constant, the wage rate to remain approximately constant and the functional distribution of income to concentrate, as probably happened in this period.10

 If the & functional

-technical progress is wage rate will be distribution will be:
+technical progress is wage rate distribution

+will be will be:

 Capital-using Y/K↓ W/L?
 R/W↑

 Neutral Y/K→ W/L↑ $R/W \rightarrow$

 Capital-saving Y/K↑ W/L↑ R/W↓

-1. Table 1: Types of technical progress, the wage rate and the functional distribution of income, given a constant profit rate.
+Table 1: Types of technical progress, the wage rate and the functional distribution of income, given a constant profit rate.